Our knowledge of orthopaedics. Your best health.

 The symptoms of pes anserine bursitis include:

-• Pain slowly developing on the inside of your knee and/or in the center of the shinbone, approximately 2 to 3 inches below the knee joint.
+• Pain slowly developing on the inner/medial side of your knee and/or in the center of your shinbone, about 2 to 3 inches below your knee joint

 • Pain increasing with exercise or climbing stairs